 Francesco Masala, the president of the University of Bath’s students’ union, explained that this year offers a chance to “move towards a fundamentally new model with more daily activities not concentrated on the freshers’ week stereotypical activities”.

 The University of Bath is holding virtual events, including live music and professional comedy.
 Additionally, the University of Leeds is offering its freshers’ week activities through online escape rooms, yoga and meditation classes.

 Virtual communication will most definitely be one of your most remarkable experiences in university if you let it flow!
 The first time of everything is always the hardest; then you master it like you were born doing it.
-Remember to chat with other attendees and create online groups for yourselves to interact after the virtual event is over!
+Remember to chat with other attendees and create online groups for yourselves to interact through after the virtual event is over!

 If your university opted for a ‘no Fresher’s week’ approach or you missed the event, try joining online Facebook groups to make friends.
 Keep your social media accounts updated with your hobbies, things you love, or any other interests that may help you start a small conversation with someone you might be interested in getting to know a bit better.
 Browse through the social media groups of the university and post activities you want to try with the members.
 Who knows you might find an online best friend with the same hobbies as you.

 Friends meetup apps are not a bad idea to make friends online.
 FriendMatch, Bumble BFF, Friender, Hey!VINA, Peanut, Skout, Meet My Dog and Nextdoor are some options to try and see for yourself if it’s a convenient way to meet new people.

 Get deep and ask people about what they love, what they are passionate about, maybe a couple of open-ended questions would be a great conversation booster.
 Show interest in their hobbies; somehow, it gives meaning and purpose to the conversation!